pwnednetwork/nomnom/INSTALL.md

 ## Only for Doom Emacs for now

-1. Clone repo and make a soft link to ~/.doom/config/local/nomnom/nomnom.el
+Step 1.
+Clone repo and make a soft link to ~/.doom/config/local/nomnom/nomnom.el

 ``` sh
 cd ~/